Enchanted Intimate Ireland - A Small Coach Escorted Tour

 (Limited to 12 Passengers)

 An Intimate setting for your tour of Ireland which is limited to 14 passengers.
-Enjoy the Hidden Back Road Treasures of Ireland in the luxury of our Mercedes Midi Coach.
-Unlike most coach tours we stay in all four and five star hotels with six dinners included.
+Enjoy the Hidden Back Road Treasures of Ireland in the luxury of our luxury vehicle.
+Unlike most coach tours we stay in all four and five star hotels.
 Our properties are selected for maximum comfort, with regard to the ideal location in every town.
 This is not your typical coach tour.

 Your Distinguished Small Group Tour Includes: